renoise/tools/Tools/com.renoise.xStream.xrnx/docs/coding_intro.md

 	xline.note_columns[1].note_string = "C-4"

 The note is defined as a string, exactly as it shows in the pattern editor: `C-4`.

+And while we could continue like this, creating note-columns using the column index as the indicator:

+	-- Example A: major triad in C... xline.note_columns[1].note_string = "C-4"
+	xline.note_columns[2].note_string = "E-4"
+	xline.note_columns[3].note_string = "G-4"

+A different syntax is possible too.
+Consider the following example, which uses curly brackets {} instead of square ones []:

+	-- Example B: also a major triad in C... xline.note_columns = {
+    {note_string = "C-4"},
+    {note_string = "E-4"},
+    {note_string = "G-4"},
+  }

+It looks similar and certainly creates similar output.
+But there is actually a subtle, but important difference: in the curly bracketed example, you are _redefining_ the note columns entirely.
+The first example will keep any existing data (i.e. what was read from the pattern and then passed on as `xline`).
+But in the second example, any existing note-columns - including the fourth, fifth etc. ones - has become 'undefined'.

+## Undefined content

+...

-## Changing the behaviour
+## Changing things on the fly

 While it is possible to type text into the code editor, this is hardly an optimal way to e.g. change notes or control the velocity of notes.
 A much better alternative is to use 'arguments' for this purpose.
-They allow variables (numbers/booleans/strings) to become bound to something else:

-* On-screen controls (sliders, checkboxes, etc.)
-* Automation or MIDI input
-* The Renoise API
+Essentially, arguments allow you to associate values in the code with something outside the code.
+This includes things such as an on-screen slider or checkbox, MIDI input or states within Renoise itself.

 See also [this chapter](model_arguments.md) for more information on arguments - their properties, and how to create them.